microprediction/timemachines/README.md

 The penultimate convention is for generality, and also eyes lambda-based deployments.
 The last convention imposes at design time a consistent hyper-parameter space.
 This step may seem unnatural, but it facilitates comparisons of models and hyper-parameter optimizers in different settings.
 It is workable, we hope, with some space-filling curve conventions.

 This isn't put forward as *the right way* to write time series packages - more a way of exposing their functionality for comparisons.
-If you are interested in design thoughts for time series maybe participate in this thread https://github.com/MaxBenChrist/awesome_time_series_in_python/issues/1.
+If you are interested in design thoughts for time series maybe participate in this [thread](https://github.com/MaxBenChrist/awesome_time_series_in_python/issues/1).

 ### A "skater" function